ai-mcpx/mcpx.jenkins/README.md

 - Manage Jenkins → Plugins → Advanced → Upload Plugin → select the built `.hpi`.

 3) Configure the registry
-- Manage Jenkins → System → MCPX Registry: set the Registry Base URL (required, no default).
+- Manage Jenkins → System → MCPX Registry: set the Registry Base URL

-4) Configure mcpx-cli (required)
+4) Configure mcpx-cli
 - Manage Jenkins → System → MCPX CLI:
   - CLI Path: path to mcpx-cli (default: `~/.local/bin/mcpx-cli`)
-  - CLI Download URL: (optional, leave empty unless you want to override download location)
-  - Test CLI: verify the CLI is working
-  - Update CLI: download/update from the given URL
-  - Auto-update CLI: keep CLI up to date automatically
-  - Advanced: optional username/password for downloading the CLI (HTTP Basic Auth)

 5) Add a parameter to a job
 - Configure job → This build is parameterized → Add parameter → “MCP Servers from MCPX Registry”
+- In the parameter configuration, use the “MCP Servers” dropdown to choose a server (list is fetched via mcpx-cli)
+- Click “Refresh” to fetch the latest servers from the registry; if the list doesn’t update immediately, save and reopen or reload the page
-- Choose a name (e.g., `MCP_SERVER`) and optionally set a default.
-The dropdown shows only the final segment of each server name (e.g., `gerrit-mcp-server` for `io.modelcontextprotocol.anonymous/gerrit-mcp-server`), while the stored value is the full name.
+- The dropdown displays the short server name (final path segment), but the stored value is the full name (e.g., shows `gerrit-mcp-server`, stores `io.modelcontextprotocol.anonymous/gerrit-mcp-server`)

 6) Use it in a build step